—— "Headache Free Water Leak Detection"

 SNIFFER430 is the easiest and fastest way to pinpoint water leaks.

-Can locate leaks in 30 minutes or less – even 10ft deep or under concrete slab.
+Locate leaks within 30 minutes – even 10ft deep or under concrete slab.

-No training needed – just turn it on and follow the tracer gas to the leak source.
+No training needed – just turn it on and follow the readings to the leak source.

 Minimize damage and keep clients happy – find the leak before breaking ground.